ifly6/Communique/README.md

   - Added `->` modifier, signifying 'in', e.g. `region:europe -> wa:members` would return 'nations of Europe in WA:members' and `region:europe -> wa:delegates` would return the Delegate of Europe.
 Due to the way the 'both' function works, it is commutative.

 3. Version 3 is a cosmetic upgrade.
 Communiqué switched from Java's Swing to JavaFX.
 Version 3 uses the same file format for Version 2.
 It also has a massive number of bug fixes and optimisations which were developed in the time between Versions 2 and 3.

+4. Version 4 introduces a flag into the file system to randomise the list of recipients.
+This flag is defined by the `randomSort` flag inside the file system and a system for generating that flag has been added to Communiqué.